 - (a) Sharing Amendment Requests with the Committee.
 When submitting amendments to Legislative Counsel for a bill in the possession of the Committee, or such a bill in the subsequent possession of the Senate or Assembly Floors, the author's office shall provide a copy to the Committee as a courtesy. - (b) Providing Amendments to the Committee.
-Author's amendments in Legislative Counsel form including the "in-context" version of the amendments (signed original plus seven (7) copies) and background materials, shall be submitted to the Committee by hand no later than 12:00 noon on the Monday of the week preceding the scheduled hearing of the bill.

-If substantive author's amendments are submitted to the Committee after 12:00 noon on the Monday of the week preceding the scheduled hearing of the bill, the bill may be put over, rescheduled for a subsequent hearing and a "set" may be counted against the bill for purposes of Rule 2(d), unless this requirement is waived by the Chair.
+Author's amendments in secured Legislative Counsel form, including the "in-context" version of the amendments and background materials, shall be submitted to the Committee electronically no later than 12:00 p.m. noon eight (8) calendar days preceding the scheduled hearing of the bill. - If substantive author's amendments are submitted to the Committee after 12:00 p.m. noon eight (8) calendar days preceding the scheduled hearing of the bill, the bill may be put over, rescheduled for a subsequent hearing and a "set" may be counted against the bill for purposes of Rule 2(d), unless this requirement is waived by the Chair.
 The Chair shall determine whether or not an amendment is substantive.
-[Assembly Rule 68]

-- (c) Author's Amendments Offered in Committee.
-If an author offers amendments at the hearing, and the amendments are substantive, the Chair may put the bill over to allow adequate time for Committee staff to reanalyze the bill and provide an updated analysis to the Committee members.
+[Assembly Rule 68] - (c) Amendments Offered in Committee.
+If an author or Committee member offers amendments at the hearing, and the amendments are substantive, the Chair may put the bill over to allow adequate time for Committee staff to reanalyze the bill and provide an updated analysis to the Committee members.
 The Chair shall determine whether or not an amendment is substantive.
 Otherwise, the Chair shall generally characterize the amendments being voted upon prior to the roll being called.
 Committee staff shall be responsible for preparing any amendments adopted in Committee.
 [Assembly Rules 67 and 68.5] - (d) Amended Bills in Print.
 Except as otherwise provided, a vote on passage of any bill shall be taken only when the bill is in print, including any previously adopted amendments to the bill.
 When a bill is amended and the amended version is not in print, the Committee may act on the bill only if the Chair determines that the effect of the amendment can be readily understood by all of the members and audience present at the hearing.
 [Assembly Rule 68.5] - (e) Amendments to a Two-year Bill.
-Author's amendments in Legislative Counsel form should be submitted to the Committee no later than 12:00 noon on the first Monday in December of the odd-numbered year in order for the bill to be set for hearing, unless this requirement is waived by the Chair. - (f) Urgency Clauses.
+Author's amendments in Legislative Counsel form should be submitted to the Committee no later than 12:00 p.m. noon on the first Monday in December of the odd-numbered year in order for the bill to be set for hearing, unless this requirement is waived by the Chair. - (f) Urgency Clauses.
 A bill may not be amended to add an urgency clause unless the author of the amendment has secured the prior approval of the Assembly Rules Committee.
 Adoption of an urgency clause amendment requires a majority vote by the Committee.
 [Joint Rule 58] - (g) Germaneness.
 An amendment or substitute must relate to the same subject as the original bill.
 [Joint Rule 9]